maxitg/SetReplace/README.md

  Module[{v6}, {{v5, v6, v1}, {v6, v4, v2}, {v4, v5, v3}}]
 ```

 Note the [`Module`](https://reference.wolfram.com/language/ref/Module.html) on the right-hand side creates a new variable (vertex) which causes the hypergraph to grow.
-After a single replacement we get this (the new vertex is `v11`):
+After a single replacement we get this (the new vertex is `v11`, due to optimizations it's not always a [`Module`](https://reference.wolfram.com/language/ref/Module.html) that creates vertices, so the naming may be different):

 ```
 In[] := HypergraphPlot[SetReplace[{{1, 2, 3}, {2, 4, 5}, {4, 6, 7}},